-The Supplier Diversity and Inclusion Code of Conduct has been developed by the Royal Bank of Scotland and endorsed by WEConnect International and is guided by the principles of inclusion, development, compliance and continuous improvement.
+A diverse supply chain means a sustainable supply chain.
+The Supplier Diversity and Inclusion Code of Conduct has been developed by the Royal Bank of Scotland and endorsed by WEConnect International.
+The Code is guided by the principles of inclusion, development, compliance and continuous improvement.

 This virtual panel discusses best practices to begin and develop sustainable SD&I efforts in Asia Pacific.
 The session was designed for representatives from corporations and buying organizations who are interested in finding out more about inclusive sourcing efforts in Asia Pacific.

 To access the recording, enter Passcode: GE5!dj#Y